NEET HU$TLE edition, w/ an updated and opinionated list.

 how much funding are we talking about here? and no i have a rather specific idea im interested in but im just worried about massive competition / unknown underhanded tactics in the industry / literally no experience

->how much funding are we talking about here?
-Probably an insane amount.
-There are already huge monopolies in place that you're competing with.
-It's like trying to start a competitor to Facebook. >and no i have a rather specific idea im interested in but im just worried about massive competition / unknown underhanded tactics in the industry / literally no experience Your idea has to fulfill a niche market if you want to make money off it.
+>and no i have a rather specific idea im interested in but im just worried about massive competition / unknown underhanded tactics in the industry / literally no experience

-Here is my list of current and past methods I've used to gaining passive income. >Monthly dividend stocks I've been investing in a broad range of monthly dividend stocks for YEARS.
+I've been investing in a broad range of monthly dividend stocks for YEARS.
 I make about $1000 a month just for holding stock.
 People think you need at least $1,000,000 to live off dividends.
 I think that's bullshit.
 If you only invest in index funds, yes you need that much.
 But if you do your own research and seek out companies paying monthly dividends (even quarterly dividends are good), and pick the best ones, you can invest much less capital and still get amazing dividends.
 Reinvest those dividends and you'll be a NEET in no time.

->Class Action Lawsuits I've been signing up for these for years.
+I've been signing up for these for years.
 It's slow at first, but once you've signed up for hundreds of them, you'll be getting a check almost every other week it seems.
 I get checks ranging from $5 to $75.
 It's nice to open up the mail box and have a check made out to you.
-On average, I'd say I get about $45 a month from this. topclassactions.com/lawsuit-settlements/open-lawsuit-settlements/
+On average, I'd say I get about $45 a month from this.

->Online surveys and games I bullshit my way through these surveys and make a few bucks doing it.
+I bullshit my way through these surveys and make a few bucks doing it.
 There are a few tricks that you can do to make the survey think you've completed it, and you just made 5 bucks in 30 seconds.
 You also get paid to play games.
 I prefer blackjack because you can just instantly lose and you get paid a penny per game.
-I make about $50 a month doing this. cashcrate.com/180138
+I make about $50 a month doing this.

->eBay - don't trash it, sell it.
 Don't throw away your old pair of shoes, sell them on ebay.
 Same with you half used bottle of lube and your dildo.
 People will buy it.
 I sell all my junk on ebay.
 I don't give a fuck what it is.
 I'll list it for dirt cheap prices just to get rid of it.
 Buyer pays shipping, of course.
 If I buy new speakers for my PC, I sell my old ones on ebay.
 I paid 10 bucks for my old speakers.
 They are 14 years old.
 I sold them for 5 bucks plus shipping.
 I charged 15 bucks for shipping.
 It actually cost me 3 to ship them.
 I PROFITED off old junk I didn't need.
 I make anywhere between $20 and $100 a month depending on how much shit I sell and if I'm getting rid of good junk or shit junk.

->Coin/change machine credit card rewards trick This requires a little investigating.
+This requires a little investigating.
 Find a store, mall, arcade, washiteria... that has a coin/change machine that accepts credit cards.
 Swipe your credit card (that has a cash back bonus per dollar) and pull out as much change as possible.
 Deposit coins into bank, pay credit card, reap benefits.
 The transaction should show up on your credit report as the business establishment, not a cash advance.
 This works good at arcades as it shows up as an arcade under "fun and entertainment" on my credit statement.
 (Bonus for Discover card members that have quarterly bonuses for 'fun and entertainment' and get 5% cash back).

->Mining with NiceHash or Minergate Run these programs while you're at work, sleeping, not shit posting and jacking off.
+Run these programs while you're at work, sleeping, not shit posting and jacking off.
 As long as you have a dedicated video card, and you leave your PC on anyway, it's usually worth it.
 Mining doesn't affect your GPU life.
 I've been mining and gaming on this card for years now.
 There's no signifigant increase in power usage with one PC running.
 It gets expensive with multicard mining set ups (initial investment and power consumption).
 I make about $30-$50 a month on a slightly overclocked 1080 Ti on my desktop.

 where would one seek out more information like this, because im pretty interested in this idea, but have no idea where to start